cstook/LTspice.jl/doc/api.md

 ##LTspiceSimulation!(*circuitpath* [,*executablepath*])

 Constructor for LTspiceSimulation! object.
-Circuitpath and execuatblepath are the path to the circuit file (.asc) and the LTspice executable (C:/Program Files (x86)/LTC/LTspiceIV/scad3.exe).
+Circuitpath and execuatblepath are the path to the circuit file (.asc) and the LTspice executable.
 If executable path is omitted, an attempt will be made to find it in the default location.
 Operations on LTspiceSimulation! will modify the circuit file.

 ##LTspiceSimulation(*circuitpath* [,*executablepath*])